youngSkywalker2024/youngSkywalker2024/README.md

 - 👋 Hi, I’m @youngSkywalker2024
 - 👀 I’m interested in ...
-Machine Learning and Data Science
+Mathamatics and  Machine Learning
 - 🌱 I’m currently learning ...
 Computer Programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...